 The question that usually comes up is " what do you delete?
 The rule is: if you are unsure, leave it alone.
+You will need to go into Windows Explorer and find files that are no longer needed.
+There are instructions below on how to do this.
+Some files that are not needed that you may find are: 1. .tmp files These are files that are only temporarily needed.
+Step 4.
 Windows Vista Restarts when it is suppose to Shut Down/Sleep.
 I've read about this problem in several other post but no solutions that have worked for me.

-Access a hidden administrator account in Windows Vista.
+It is however possible to access hidden administrator accounts.
+The hidden administrator account needs to be accessed in order for the user to be able change settings.
 20 essential PC shortcuts.
 I've always liked that Windows gives me multiple ways to perform popular tasks.

 Say you want to print something.
 You could go to the File menu and select the Print command, or you can press the Ctrl button and the letter P. Ctrl+P is just one example of a keyboard shortcut.
-Shortcuts combine two or more keys to do something special that neither key does alone.
-I prefer to use shortcuts whenever possible.
 Forty Ways To Free Up Disk Space.
 By Bill Shadish Published in TechRepublic's Windows Support Professional (TechRepublic.com) You've probably heard the Paul Simon song "Fifty Ways to Leave Your Lover," which describes a number of tricks for breaking free from an undesired relationship.

 This article places a spin on the concepts used in that song.
 No, I can't guarantee that simply by reading this article you'll meet that special person.
 How to clear an unknown BIOS or CMOS password.
 Note: The steps below are for a desktop computer and do not include steps on how to clear a laptop CMOS password.